-Name Description

-• istMLT

-• splitMLT

-RunningType Specifies the MLT running type.

-IfIndex Specifies the interface of the trunk.

-ClearLinkAggregate Clears the link aggregate, disabling and reenabling

-the trunk.

-DesignatedPort Specifies the designated port of this trunk.

-Aggregatable Enables or disables link aggregation.

-The default value is disable.

-AggOperState Specifies the aggregation state of the

-trunk.

-AggTimeOfLastOperChange Specifies the time value since the interface

-entered its current operational state.

-PeerPortMembers Specifies the peer ports connected to the

-local ports of this trunk.
+Name Description The default value is disable.
+AggOperState Specifies the aggregation state of the trunk.
+AggTimeOfLastOperChange Specifies the time value since the interface entered its current operational state.
+PeerPortMembers Specifies the peer ports connected to the local ports of this trunk.
+CpLimitPktRate Limits control packets to QoS levels 6 and 7.
+Configures the limit in packets per second.
+CpLimitShutDownEnable Indicates if the MLT ports shutdown after the value in CpLimitPktRate is exceeded.
 EntryOwner Defines the owner of the MLT.

-DatapathProgrammingState Defines the datapath programming state of
+DatapathProgrammingState Defines the datapath programming state of the MLT.

-the MLT.

-MItVistEnable Enables or disables Simplified vIST.

-The default value is enable, but the spbm-config-mode boot flag must be disabled before you can use Simplified vIST.